 Trello is well known for its visual simplicity and intuitiveness.
 Anyone can open a board and instantly get a feeling for what it’s about, and how far along things are.
 This has led to a wide adoption of Trello as a reporting tool for every level of an organization.

 We call these report boards Work Walls.
-They’re a collage of little windows into multiple projects, teams, and apps.
+They’re a collage of little windows into multiple projects, teams, and tools.
 The problem is, these walls are rarely up to date!
 Someone has to manually update them with progress, often minutes before the dreaded status meeting.
 And since nobody had a chance to look at the wall, half the meeting is spent just updating people.
 It’s a huge waste of time.